 Student Conduct Code

-We expect you to follow the Student Conduct Code at all times, as well as state law, both of which prohibit alcohol consumption and marijuana use by people under the age of 21.
+We expect you to follow the Student Conduct Code at all times, as well as state law, both of which prohibit alcohol consumption and cannabis use by people under the age of 21.
 The Student Conduct Code does apply to you off campus.
 As a University of Oregon student you are a Duck on and off campus, and your behavior should reflect that at all times.

 You should call 9-1-1 if you see someone exhibiting behavior that might indicate they have alcohol poisoning.
 Symptoms might look like the following: